Me0wzz/Letro/README.md

 ## 🗂️ License

-Retro Music Player is released under the GNU General Public License v3.0 (GPLv3), which can be found [here](LICENSE.md)
+Letro is released under the GNU General Public License v3.0 (GPLv3), which can be found [here](LICENSE.md)